jxxcarlson/blockParser/README.md

 The function `parseStringArray` transforms an array of lines of source text for a block markup language into a tree of blocks.
-There are three kinds of blocks.
+These come in three kinds:

-- Ordinary paragraphs.
-These consist of contiguous non-blank lines with a blank line before and after
+- Ordinary paragraphs, consisting of contiguous non-blank lines with a blank line before and after.

 - Tight blocks.
 These are like ordinary paragraphs, but where the first line, the *block header,* has